 -------------------------------------------------------------------------------

-You will need to provide a valid email address which you can receive confirmation and security messages about.
-Typically these are just notices regarding renewing the certificate.
+You must provide a valid email address to receive confirmation and security messages.
+Typically, these are just notices regarding renewing the certificate.

 RewriteEngine on